 –Lace cookies originated in Italy.
 (FYI, though incredibly delicious, my recipe is not authentically Italian.)

 –They’re very thin and have many tiny holes in them.
 Much like lace, all of the tiny holes create a very delicate and see-through appearance.
 This is how they got their name.
-They also remind me of stained glass.

 –Lace cookies are quite crunchy and have a distinct buttery taste.
 They will vary in specific ingredients, and are often seen with oats and almond flour.